aleksnavratil/polish-for-normal-people/polish_textbook.md

 * Declensions
 * Pronunciation, phonetics, and spelling
 * Prepositions which don't map cleanly onto English
+* Common words which appear in many forms, plus some other miscellanea
 * Availability of good textbooks and pedagogy

 ## Declensions